AIVF Privacy Policy

 This Privacy Policy describes how AIVF Ltd. (together with its affiliated companies, “we”, “our” or “us”) collects, stores, uses and discloses the following categories of personal data:

-(i) Customer Data: personal data that we collect, process and manage on behalf of our customers (“Customers”), submitted to the EMA software platform and related products and services managed and operated by AIVF (collectively, the “Platform”).
+(i) Customer Data: personal data that we collect, process and manage on behalf of our customers (“Customers”), submitted to the AIVF software platform and related products and services managed and operated by AIVF (collectively, the “Platform”).

 We process such Customer Data on behalf and under the instruction of the respective Customer in our capacity as a “data processor” in accordance with our data processing addendum and other commercial agreements with them.
 For more information, please refer to Section 9 below.